mdombrov-33/loresmith/README.md

 - Option to regenerate lore on demand, bypassing cache when users want fresh content
 - RESTful API with clear endpoints for each lore type and full lore bundles
 - Easily extendable architecture to add new lore categories or themes
-- Docker-ready for easy deployment and development with Redis integration
+- Docker Compose setup for streamlined development with integrated monitoring and observability
-- Designed for production deployment on Kubernetes with support for scaling and high availability
+- Production-ready Kubernetes deployment available for scalable infrastructure

 ---